mats-granath/toric-RL-decoder/docs/RL.md

   notable parameters:
     training_steps: number of training iterations the algorithm takes
     target_update: the frequency the target network is updated
+    minimum_nbr_of_qubit_errors: The minimum number of qubits error on random syndromes generated.

 ## prediction
   Function used for evaluating the training of the network, the algorithm is tested on randomly generated syndromes. notable parameters:
     num_of_steps: maximum number of steps allowed on one syndrome.
-    PATH: string describing file-path of an trained model, if left blanck de current model of the class is used.
+    PATH: string describing file-path of an trained model, if left blank the current model of the class is used.

 ## train_for_n_epochs
   Function that trains the model a number of epochs.
 Each epoch consist of training during a number of steps and prediction, i.e. evaluation, for a number of syndromes. notable parameters:
-    training_steps: nbr of training iterations the algorithm uses each epoch    epochs: number of epochs the training will use.
+    training_steps: nbr of training iterations the algorithm uses each epoch
+    epochs: number of epochs the training will use.
+    num_of_predictions: number of random syndromes the model should be evaluated on each epoch.
+    num_of_steps_prediction: maximum number of steps allowed on an syndrome before an episode is terminated.
+    target_update: the frequency the target network is updated
+    prediction_list_p_error: a list of the different error probabilities used for generating syndromes for evaluation.
+    replay_start_size: defines after how many training step the experience replay starts.